-On what would have been David Bowie's 70th birthday, we look back at an artist that was famed as much for his image and powerful influence on fashion design as he was for his music.
-From the much-copied lightning flash face paint of Aladdin Sane, the oversize shoulders and white shirt collars of "Thin White Duke" to the trilby hat and floppy fringe of the alien he played in the movie "The Man Who Fell to Earth," Bowie for decades boldly broke boundaries in style and gender with his influential looks.
-Then there was, of course, 1972's flame-orange haired Ziggy Stardust — his most recognizable invention.
+From the much-copied lightning flash face paint of Aladdin Sane, the oversize shoulders and white shirt collars of "Thin White Duke" to the trilby hat and floppy fringe of the alien he played in the movie "The Man Who Fell to Earth," Bowie boldly redefined style and gender — for decades — with his influential looks.

-While Bowie died of cancer at age 69 on January 10, 2016 after just having released a new album, he is as alive as ever on the high fashion catwalks.
-Bowie "was a great artist and a timeless fashion icon ... who will remain a reference," Chanel designer Karl Lagerfeld told the Associated Press in light of Bowie's passing.
-Such was Bowie's unique style that by 1992, when he married Somali-American fashion model Iman, his "relationship to fashion had already been sealed long before," according to prominent fashion blogger Diane Pernet.
+While Bowie, who was born David Robert James in Brixton in early 1947, died of cancer at age 69 on January 10, 2016 after just having released a new album, he is arguably as present as ever on the catwalks across the fashion capitals of the world.
+The androgynous, boundary-shattering figure transcended music to become "a great artist and a timeless fashion icon ... who will remain a reference," Chanel designer Karl Lagerfeld told the Associated Press in light of Bowie's passing.

-A recent Gaultier ready-to-wear show in Paris entitled "Rock Stars" paid homage to the man by recreating Ziggy Stardust on model Hannelore Knuts — who donned a one-legged, star encrusted net catsuit to applause from guests.
-Gaultier told the Associated Press Monday that "personally he inspired me by his creativity, his extravagance, his sense of fashion that he was constantly reinventing, by his allure, his elegance and his androgyny."
+In Paris, Jean Paul Gaultier’s Spring/Summer 2013 ready-to-wear show, for instance, entitled "Rock Stars" paid homage to the man by recreating Ziggy Stardust on model Hannelore Knuts — who donned a one-legged, star encrusted net catsuit to applause from guests.
+Gaultier told the Associated Press that "personally, Bowie inspired me by his creativity, his extravagance, his sense of fashion that he was constantly reinventing, by his allure, his elegance and his androgyny."